 - Provide data analytics on test-drive frequencies to record consumer trends or to optimize stock management.

-Clearly more innovation is needed for this use case.
+Clearly more innovation is needed for this Applications.
 We’re only just starting to see full-scale automotive solutions hit the market.
-Solutions providers have more technical and operational obstacles to overcome, but automotive retail IoT applications are such a compelling use case that we believe the market will drive necessary innovations by demand.
+Solutions providers have more technical and operational obstacles to overcome, but automotive retail IoT applications are such a compelling Applications that we believe the market will drive necessary innovations by demand.